How We Had a Video Go Viral… Well Sort of.

 Liz and I are pretty big Rob Zombie fans, so when we found out he was coming to Pittsburgh with Korn and In This Moment, we had to go.
 Before we could buy tickets, Ticketmaster announced that they were giving ticket vouchers to people that bought tickets in the past and were over charged.
 This was a result of a class action lawsuit.
 Each voucher was worth 2 tickets, so we redeemed 2 vouchers for 4 tickets (we took our 3 year old son and 9 year old daughter).
 Two of our friends were also meeting us there.

 With traffic, we ended up getting there a little late and missed In This Moment.
 Liz was bummed that she missed them, but it worked out in the end because as we were looking for a spot in the lawn (general admission) to sit down, a man walked over to us and asked if we were all together (the 6 of us) and if we were sitting in the lawn.
 We all said yes in a sort of confused way.
-He then asked if we would like to sit in the pavilion seats.
+He then asked if we would like to sit in the pavilion seats at the Flea market dallas.
 We all said heck yeah!!
 Who is going to say no to that?
 He handed me the tickets and I waited until he was far enough away, then I checked to see how awesome these new seats were going to be.
 My jaw hit the ground as I said “Hey guys these are for section 1!!!”
 The seats were AMAZING!!
 We all just kept saying how did this happen?
 They were in the last row of the first section but we were about 50-60 feet away from the stage.

 The Viral Video Part: